tjanson/wire-docs/src/how-to/install/installation.md

 see if it matches your expectations.

-Copy over binaries and debs, serves assets from the asset host, and configures other hosts to fetch debs from it:
+Copy over binaries and debs, serves assets from the asset host, and configure other hosts to fetch debs from it: